Customizing code

 If your changes exceed the character count of these fields, we suggest you make a custom CSS file for the theme.
 This will allow you to easily port over all changes to an update by importing the CSS again on an updated theme.
 It will also give you a good overview of where you need to look in order to ensure the upgrade has completed successfully.

-.
+Instead of editing a section, create a new copy of that section and call it something like slidehow-custom.liquid.
 This will prevent merge conflicts between theme code and your custom code, and if you choose to upgrade the theme, you will be able to copy and paste the entire section directly instead of looking through what has changed.

-file directly, but any of our components can be extended by extending the web component.
+Primavera uses Web Components/HTML Custom Elements for all key functionality.
+We don't recommend modifying the theme.js file directly, but any of our components can be extended by extending the web component.
 For example, if you needed to add additional behaviors to the product form, you can do so without touching the original code like in this example before:

-Shopify has introduced an architecture called '' that allow apps to be included without having to modify theme code.
+Shopify has introduced an architecture called 'app blocks' that allow apps to be included without having to modify theme code.
 Utilizing app block architecture is the best way to ensure your app settings are carried forward with each theme update.
 Apps that use the legacy architecture may need to be reconfigured every time you update the theme.